 Beyond the important and exciting plans we have for exploring our solar system, STEM fields will keep our nation and its citizens safe and healthy.
 Medical sciences, engineering, conservation, research topics and more all fall into the category of STEM fields.
 Ensuring that our students are becoming interested in these careers is critical to the future of our home planet.

-We are confident that our programs can spark an interest in these important fields.
+We are confident that our programs can and do spark an interest in these important fields.